 Review: Cathay Pacific Business Class Lounge At Bangkok Airport

-The lounge has a dining area which features Cathay Pacific’s signature ‘The Noodle Bar’, a popular attraction in the airline’s flagship lounges at Hong Kong International Airport.
+The lounge has a dining area that features Cathay Pacific’s signature ‘The Noodle Bar’, a popular attraction in the airline’s flagship lounges at Hong Kong International Airport.
 I was at the lounge in the morning, and The Noodle Bar offered a selection of Asian noodles (including wonton noodle soup and tom yam soup freshly prepared by a chef) as well as an authentic Thai breakfast.
-There was also a second dining space (‘The Food Bar’), with stand-up dining tables and a decent selection of salads, pastries and desserts.
-In addition, western breakfast items (such as muffins, cold meats and cheese).
+There was also a second dining space (‘The Food Bar’), with stand-up dining tables and a decent selection of salads, pastries, and desserts.
+In addition, western breakfast items (such as muffins, cold meats, and cheese).
 Freshly blended cocktails and a variety of non-alcoholic drinks were served at the Bar.

-From the lounge, it was a 5 minute stroll to gate D7 where the Airbus A330-300 was ready for boarding.
+From the lounge, it was a 5-minute stroll to gate D7, where the Airbus A330-300 was ready for boarding.